-Normally, without fail, they answer, “7% – 8%.”
+Usually, without fail, they answer, “7% – 8%.”
 My next question is, “when has it averaged that return?”
-Normally, without fail, they answer, “historically,” or something to that nature.
+Usually, without fail, they answer, “historically,” or something to that nature.
 My response to this answer is, “do you think it’s wise to use the average over 100 years, and do you think it’s wise to use an average return at all?”
-This is normally met with some confusion, so let me explain further.
+This is typically met with some confusion, so let me explain further.
 You see, based on average returns, I can make the market look great, or I can make it look horrible.

 There is a difference between average returns vs. actual returns.
 Here’s an example: If I were to start my own investment company and I promised you a 25% average return, would you at least be interested to hear more about it?
 Absolutely – with some healthy skepticism!
 But if I could get you an average return of 25%, or even 8%, you would tell everyone you know about it!

 Let me introduce you to “Wall Street Math.”

 If I double your money the first year, then lose half, then double it, then lose half, I have technically upheld my end of the agreement.
 I achieved an average return of 25% interest, but your actual performance was zero!
 Not to mention that you’re four years further down the road, and we haven’t even talked about fees or taxes yet.